 You don’t have to be a scientist to appreciate the mesmerizing beauty of solar particles crashing into the earth’s magnetic field.
 On a recent night in Alaska, Facebook posts from across the state were filled with updates about the “active” forecast for northern lights.
 If beautiful fall foliage, snow and cool weather weren’t enough of an indication, the northern lights seal the deal – winter is just around the corner.
-Several Westmark Hotels are open year round and located in areas that are perfect for jumpstarting your northern lights viewing adventure.
+The Westmark Fairbanks Hotel & Conference Center is a great place to stay for viewing the northern lights.
+For the best chance on seeing the aurora borealis, come visit during the prime viewing season between September and March.

 Many of the people trekking north to Alaska in winter come to witness the aurora borealis.
 It’s certainly a gamble to plan a trip around the aurora, but dark, clear, new moon nights from late September to late March create prime viewing conditions.
 Anyone living in Alaska will tell you that all it really takes to see the aurora is a little luck, dedication and some help from the University of Alaska Fairbanks Geophysical Institute Aurora Forecast website.